eddychetz/portfolio-hub/content/event/example/index.md

 {{% /callout %}}
 :arrow_forward:  This section outlines the designing process of the modules that are part of the Data Science cluster.
 Applied Mathematics 1781/281 and Machine Learning 381-2 are the courses that will be used in this portfolio.
 Each module is given 16 hours per week of contact time with the subject matter expert (4-hour lesson with a 15 minute break after every 2 hours).

 :arrow_forward:  Initially, the Applied Mathematics 121 (now Applied Mathematics 281) module was designed in such a way that it transforms first year students into tertiary education environment and equipped them with basic understanding of advanced algebra, functions, vectors and matrices among other concepts.
-These topics connects the student with the system, enabling the understanding of foundation concepts to a Data Science career.
+These topics connects the student with the system, enabling the understanding of foundation concepts into a Data Science career.
 This is a five-credit semester module.

 :arrow_forward: Successful completion of this 2nd year module is based on the grading scale of 30% CA and 70% of a 2-hours proctored EXAM written at the end of quarter in which the module is being offered.
 This is normally 1st quarter as it is a pre-requisite to other modules such As Machine Learning 381.
 Outcomes of this module are covered within a period of 3 weeks.
 A student is required to submit 3 individual assignments, and to write 3 continuous assessment tests every last day of the week that is 2 formative assessments and one Summative assessment at the end.
 These test will be proctored in a customized, monitored online environment.
 This only leave the student with approx. 16 hours per week of contact time with the subject matter expert.